Chocolate Dipped Coconut Macaroons

 - Do not separate an egg over a bowl of already separated egg whites.
 If you spill any yolk into the whites, you’ll need to start over.

-- I make sure all my bowls and utensils have been run through the dishwasher so they are free of oils.
+- Make sure all your bowls and utensils have been run through the dishwasher so they are free of oils.

 - Baking on parchment paper prevents sticking and makes for easy cleanup.